 We now investigate the determinants of individuals' savings motive.
-This enables us to design DC pension plans that are less rigid and more tailored to individual circumstances.
-We do so in three steps.
+This gives us intuition for individuals' savings motives, which enables us to design a DC pension plan that is less rigid and more tailored to individual circumstances.
+We do so in two ways.

 First, we decompose the precautionary savings motive from the retirement savings motive similar to Gourinchas and Parker (2002).
 Figure 3 compares life-cycle profiles of the baseline calibration with life-cycle profiles based on solutions and simulations where different components of risk have been turned off.
 The variable of main interest is financial wealth outside the DC account, reported in the fifth panel.
 If income shocks and expense shocks are turned off, individuals save substantially less before 45 to 50 years when labor income peaks.
 In this case financial wealth is still zero at age 50, compared to SEK 400,000 in the baseline calibration.
-This suggests that a DC pension plan whose savings cannot be used to self-insure against shocks should not have a fixed contribution rate.
-To be precise, we can derive the savings rate in financial wealth, denoted by $\lambda{it}^{A}$ , by combining equations (12) and (13):
+This suggests that a DC pension plan whose savings are illiquid and cannot be used to self-insure against shocks should not have a constant contribution rate over the life-cycle.
+To be precise, we can derive the savings rate in financial wealth out of permanent income, denoted by $\lambda{ii}^{\rm A}$ , by combining equations (12) and (13):

-$$\lambda{it}^{\mathbf{A}} = \frac{A{it} - A{it-1}R_t^a}{Y{it}} = 1 - \frac{C{it}}{Y{it}} - \frac{\kappa_i(I{it} - I{it-1})}{Y{it}},\tag{16}$$ where the transitory expense shock $\omega{it}$ is set to zero.
-This is the saving rate out of permanent income.
+$$\lambda{it}^{A} = \frac{A{it} - A{it-1}R_t^a}{Y{it}} = 1 - \frac{C{it}}{Y{it}} - \frac{\kappa_i(I{it} - I{it-1})}{Y{it}},\tag{16}$$ where the transitory expense shock $\omega{it}$ is set to zero.
 This savings rate is showed in the bottom left panel of figure 3.
-It shows that the savings rate is zero before age 51 if there are no income or expense shocks.
+It shows that the savings rate is zero or negative before age 51, provided that there are no income or expense shocks.
 In contrast, savings rates are positive from age 30 in the presence of idiosyncratic shocks.
-This reveals that the DC account, which is illiquid until age 65, is a poor substitute for financial wealth which is accumulated because of precautionary motives.
+This graph on savings rates reveals two things.
+First, it shows that the DC account, which is illiquid until age 65, is a poor substitute for financial wealth which is voluntarily accumulated because of precautionary savings motives.
+Second, even in the presence of idiosyncratic income and expense risks, most individuals younger than 30 years do not wish to save.
+This suggests that contributions to DC pension plans should not be initiated too early in the life-cycle.